Interventions: compliance routes: VAT: Deciding further action

 - You may wish to set a local office inhibit to ensure any future repayment claims are verified, complete a VAT135 and leave your user interest on the EF folder if you want the repayment claims to be referred to you.

-- The information gathered may now lead you to a new case, so you will start the OAS process again.
+- The information gathered may now lead you to a new case, so you will start the Operational Assurance process again.

 If you have been unable to resolve the risks identified